Bailador/Bailador/README.md

 ### bailador

-`bailador` can be used to start your your bailador web application.
+`bailador` can be used to start your bailador web application.
 The command line tool converts the command line switches (e.g. `--config=port:8080`) to environment variables (`%*ENV`).
 There are different commands for bailador.

 #### `--config`